n0psn0ps/n0psn0ps.github.io/_posts/2024-08-31-Peeling-Back-the-Layers.md

 ---
 layout: post
-title: Peeling Back the Layers of an Onion: Syscalls & ASM
+title: Peeling Back the Layers of an Onion - Syscalls & ASM
 ---

 ![Untitled](/assets/The_Art_Of_Nick_Blinko.jpeg)